What is long-haul COVID-19? What treatments are available for COVID-19 long haulers?

-No two people experience post-COVID syndrome the same.
+No two people experience long haul syndrome the same.
 Some people have a single symptom, but others have multiple symptoms that affect them in several ways.
 In either case, we’ll be with you at every step on your road to recovery.

 Identifying your symptoms

 The first step is meeting with one of our

 Determining your long covid treatment care team

 Based on your symptoms and goals, your doctor will identify who should be part of your long-haul COVID-19 care team.
 You may be treated directly by your primary care doctor or by one or more specialists, through video visits, in-person visits or both.

 If you need the help of a specialist, we’ll help you make the right appointments with the right experts.
 Many post-COVID patients see board-certified specialists from: